-The RDII page of the Inflows Editor dialog is used to specify RDII (rainfall-dependent infiltration/inflow) for the node in question.
-The editor contains the following two input fields:
+The RDII Inflow page of the Inflows Editor dialog form is used to specify RDII (Rainfall Dependent Infiltration/Inflow) for the node in question.
+The page contains the following two input fields:

 Unit Hydrograph Group

 Enter (or select from the dropdown list) the name of the Unit Hydrograph group that applies to the node in question.
 The unit hydrographs in the group are used in combination with the group's assigned rain gage to develop a time series of RDII inflows per unit area over the period of the simulation.
 Leave this field blank to indicate that the node receives no RDII inflow.
 Clicking the button will launch the Unit Hydrograph Editor for the UH group specified.